Prior to writing my first book, I had never written a book before, never promoted a book before and I knew no one who did any of those things.

 - In 2018, the 6th largest publisher in the world, China South Publishing & Media published two of my books – Rich Habits and Change Your Habits Change Your Life.
 I received a big advance and the first run was 15,000 books.
 In 2020, they did a second print for 15,000 books.
 15,000 is a significant initial print for any author, let alone a self-published author.
 This is what every self-published author dreams about – getting a top traditional publisher to publish their book.
 My first happened to be in China – the fastest growing economy in the world, the most populated country in the world, with a middle-class approaching 600 million.

-- South Korea’s #1 agencies, KCC solicited me in 2016 to have Change Your Habits Change Your Life translated and published in South Korea.
+- South Korea’s #1 literary agency, KCC solicited me in 2016 to have Change Your Habits Change Your Life translated and published in South Korea.
 That book was released in 2018 and has gone through two additional prints.

 - In 2019, Embassy Books, a large traditional publisher in India, published my much improved 2nd Edition of Rich Habits and Change Your Habits Change Your Life.